scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 Write a method `children` that returns nodes representing all the potential game states one move after the current node.
-To create this method, it will be necessary to iterate through all positions that are `nil?` on the board object.
+To create this method, it will be necessary to iterate through all positions that are `empty?` on the board object.
 For each empty position, create a node by duping the board and putting a `next_mover_mark` in the position.
 You'll want to alternate `next_mover_mark` so that next time the other player gets to move.
 Also, set `prev_move_pos` to the